Contemporary art, skiing, snow monsters, a mountaintop lake, and lush wetlands

 Towada is not directly accessible by train.
 The primary means of transit to Towada is by car or bus.
 Shichinohe-Towada Station on the Tohoku Shinkansen is the most convenient place in Aomori to get a bus going to Towada.
-It takes about three hours and 20 minutes by shinkansen to get to Shichinohe-Towada from Tokyo, and 35 minutes from there by bus to Towada.
+It takes about three hours and 20 minutes by Shinkansen to get to Shichinohe-Towada from Tokyo and 35 minutes to get there by bus to Towada.

 There is also a bus from Tokyo direct to Towada.
 The bus takes a little more than 10 hours, including rest stops.

 How a commitment to art changed everything

 Towada Art Center is the creative nexus of this region and a grand symbol of its revitalization.
 When the city of Towada made the bold decision to transform the town center, it put the art center at its heart.

 In less than a decade, Towada became a popular venue for contemporary art lovers and other tourists by featuring works by 33 world-renowned artists such as Ron Mueck and Yayoi Kusama.
 There are hundreds of reviews about Towada Art Center on travel sites.